deliasi/cse15l-lab-reports/LabReport4.md

         :wq

 <img src = "https://raw.githubusercontent.com/deliasi/cse15l-lab-reports/main/Screen%20Shot%202023-05-20%20at%2010.41.17%20PM.png">
+<li> I accessed my code using

+        vim List <tab>

-<li> I accessed my code using vim List tab (tab allowed Examples to be displayed without me having to type it) and then
+(tab allowed Examples to be displayed without me having to type it) and then

-        .java and enter.
+        .java <enter>
+which got me into  the code.
 <li> Once I was in my code, I accessed the line of code I wanted to change, and made the changes needed above
 The commands

      w i

  helped me move through my code quicker and insert values.